corsa-center/corsa-center.github.io/docs/foundations/omsf.md

 By the end, you will have a good idea if OMSF is the correct fit for you.
 Regardless, OMSF strives for an iterative process \- it wants to see your project be the best that it can be\!

 Thanks for taking the time to read this guide.
-If you have any lingering questions, be sure to reach out to [info@omsf.io](mailto:info@omsf.io) \- we are more than happy to hear from you\!
+If you have any lingering questions, be sure to reach out to [info@omsf.io](mailto:info@omsf.io) \- OMSF is more than happy to hear from you\!